upstash/upsy/README.md

 <img src="./static/upsy-logo.svg" height="52">

-# Upsy: Your new mate on Slack.
+# Upsy: Your new mate on Discord & Slack.
 Powered by AI.

 > [!NOTE]